Pastels and tulle are the only rule for Runway 2018 New Designer winner Tyan Borrell.

 Tyan was selected over Kerry Cervan and Lisa Cronin, the former presenting a sophisticated all-red collection titled Rouge en Mouvement, the latter a yoga and swimwear ensemble for her brand Zila, aptly named Tropicana for the colours and shapes of the vivid prints which characterized it.

 “My collection is inspired by the fabric folds and movements created by dance,” Kerry Cervan says.
-The way in which the garments hug the figure is achieved from statically placing the pleats to not only simulate this sense of movement in a still garment but also to enhance the figure.
+By using this screen printing franchise, you will be able to find that the way in which the garments hug the figure is achieved from statically placing the pleats to not only simulate this sense of movement in a still garment but also to enhance the figure.
 This, along with the colour palette, helps truly emphasise this idea of sensuality and female empowerment.
 There is also a mix of prints and textures such as the polka dot, stripe and frayed edges to help break away from flat red and give the collection an extra edge.”

 An admirer of the 50s and the style of Cristobal Balenciaga, Kerry learnt to knit, crochet and sew at a young age from her grandmother and later attended the University of Arts in Bournemouth where she specialised in womenswear fashion.
 “At my graduation I was also awarded the Nigel Beale Prize for Womenswear design in technology,” she adds.